The Board of Wesfarmers Limited and the role and responsibilities of Board and management

 The Group Managing Director has responsibility for the day-to-day management of Wesfarmers and its businesses, and is supported in this function by the Wesfarmers Leadership Team.

-Details of the members of the Wesfarmers Leadership Team are set out on pages 14 and 15 of the company’s 2020 annual report and in the 2020 Corporate Governance Statement.
+Details of the members of the Wesfarmers Leadership Team are set out on pages 12 and 13 of the company’s 2021 Annual Report and in the 2021 Corporate Governance Statement.
 The Board maintains ultimate responsibility for strategy and control of Wesfarmers and its businesses.

-- Guiding and supporting management in relation to the Group’s response to the COVID-19 outbreak, with a key focus on the health and safety of the Group’s team members and customers
+- Guiding and supporting management in relation to the Group’s response to the COVID-19 outbreak, with a key focus on the health, safety and wellbeing of the Group’s team members and customers

 - Reviewing and providing input into the business operations and the strategic plans of each division likely to impact long-term shareholder value creation